amariner/marc-mariner-blog/content/pages/terms-of-service.md

 ---
 title: "Terms of Service"
-meta_title: "Terms of Service | Astro Minimal Blog"
+meta_title: "Terms of Service | Marc Mariner's Blog"
 meta_description: "Read the terms and conditions for using our website."
 slug: "terms-of-service"
 ---

 **Last Updated: July 4, 2025**

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Astro Minimal Blog website (the "Service") operated by us.
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Marc Mariner's Blog website (the "Service") operated by us.

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users, and others who access or use the Service.